 Cicero began as separate settlements that gradually expanded into one community.
-On June 23, 1857, a local government was organized for the district, which was named "The Town of Cicero."
-Railroads, immigration, and the Civil War contributed to economic growth in the new township, which by 1867 incorporated the municipality an the Town of Cicero.
+On June 23, 1857, a local government was organized for the district named "The Town of Cicero."
+Railroads, immigration, and the Civil War contributed to economic growth in the new township, which by 1867 incorporated the municipality and the Town of Cicero.

 By 1889, Chicago had annexed more than half of the original Town.
 An 1899 referendum ceded the Austin neighborhood to Chicago, and in the following year, land containing a race track was transferred to Stickney Township.
 The Town of Cicero retained less than six of the 36 square miles carved out in 1849.

-Cicero is comprised of eight neighborhoods, each with its own district names and characteristics.
-Two were named for businesses; Hawthorne for an 1850s quarry, the first industry in what later became Cicero, and Grant Works after an 1890 locomotive factory.
+Cicero comprises eight neighborhoods, each with its own district names and characteristics.
+Two were named for businesses: Hawthorne for an 1850s quarry, the first industry in what later became Cicero, and Grant Works after an 1890 locomotive factory.
 The other six are Boulevard Manor, Clyde, Drezel, Morton Park, Parkholme, and Warren Park.

 The Hawthorne Works complex was built at Cicero Avenue and Cermak Road.
 The facility consisted of several buildings and contained a private railroad, "Manufacturers Junction Railroad," to move shipments through the plant to the nearby Chicago, Burlington, and Quincy Railroad freight depot.
 In the first decades, the factory complex was significantly expanded.